 John has been a highly successful executive in the strategic business development arena for the last 30 years.
 He currently serves as President and CEO for D’Alessandro, Inc., a consulting firm that raises performance for their not-for-profit clients.
 With an expertise in strategy implementation and business consulting, John has successfully led many organizations to reach their goals.
 John spent 13 years with Pascack Valley Hospital, over five of which included leading the Foundation through an organizational transition and a successful capital campaign.
 Before leaving the hospital when it closed in 2007, John held the positions at the hospital of Sr. Vice President of External Relations, Chief Operating Officer and Interim Chief Executive Officer, as well as President of the NJ Hospital Association Fund Raising Executives.
 John serves on several not-for-profit boards, and as a consultant has achieved success with many sizes and types of organizations.
 Having worked in healthcare, consumer products and consulting services, John has a unique understanding of the business landscape.
 He is a graduate of William Paterson University and is a member of the Board of Directors of the Commerce and Industry Association of NJ.
 John is a frequent conference speaker in the not-for-profit, as well as the for-profit arena.
 In addition, as a panel moderator, John uniquely keeps the event pace on target, while inserting humor and a smooth transition between panelists and topics.

-He received his B.A. from Calvin College with a double major in Business and Psychology in 1995, then graduated from Fairleigh Dickinson University’s Financial Planning Certificate Program in 2003.
-Mark completed the requirements for the CERTIFIED FINANCIAL PLANNER™ Professional and Chartered Mutual Fund Counselor (CMFC) designations in 2004.
-He is a current member of the Financial Planning Association (FPA) and The Greater New Jersey Estate Planning Council.
+He received his B.A. from Calvin University with a double major in Business & Psychology in 1995 and graduated from Fairleigh Dickinson University’s Financial Planning Certificate Program in 2003.
+Mark completed the requirements for the CERTIFIED FINANCIAL PLANNER™ Professional and Chartered Mutual Fund Counselor (CMFC) designations in 2004 as well as the Accredited Estate Planner ® designation (AEP®) in 2022.
+He is also a current member of the Financial Planning Association (FPA) and The Greater New Jersey Estate Planning Council (GNJEPC).

-Mark has held active roles as Trustee with various Non-Profit Boards throughout the years including past service with The Foundation for Eastern Christian Schools and the NJ/NY Chapter of the Calvin College Alumni Committee.
-His current Board appointments include the Christian Health Care Center, Eastern Christian School Association, the Bergen County Chapter of the New Canaan Society, and New York City Relief.
-He is also an accomplished musician and performer with several church-related groups, and is a member and former Deacon of Covenant Christian Reformed Church in North Haledon where he currently serves as a Worship Leader.
+Mark has held active roles as Trustee with various Non-Profit Boards throughout the years including past service with Christian Health, The Foundation for Eastern Christian Schools, The Bergen County Chapter of the New Canaan Society, and the NJ/NY Chapter of the Calvin University Alumni Committee.
+His current Board appointments include Eastern Christian School Association and City Relief.
+He is also an accomplished musician and performer and is a member and former Deacon of Rockpoint Community Church in North Haledon where he currently serves in the music ministry.
 When not working or volunteering, Mark enjoys spending time with his wife Pamela and their five children.